FaustoRosado/treasury-yield-rate/README.md

 # this will build your docker container based
 # on the steps written in the Dockerfile
 # the -t flag will create your container with the tag that follows
-# so you can easily refer to it in the docker cli
+# so you can easily refer to it in the docker cli$ docker built -t yield-curve
-$ docker built -t yield-curve
+$ docker build -t yield-curve .

 # then once the docker container is built, you can run it using:
+# be sure to fix the path
 $ docker run -v ~/path/to/charts:/usr/src/app/charts yield-curve
 ```
 notes: